 - 10. Tx CDBG funds cannot be expended in any county that is designated as eligible for the Texas Water Development Board Economically Distressed Areas Program unless the county has adopted and is enforcing the Model Subdivision Rules established pursuant to Section 16.343 of the Water Code. - 11.
-Texas Capital Fund contractors must expend all but the reserved audit funds, or other reserved funds that are pre-approved by Texas Department of Agriculture staff, awarded under a Texas Capital Fund contract executed at least 36 months prior to the current program year application deadline and submit to the Texas Department of Agriculture the Certificate of Expenditures required by the most recent edition of the Texas Capital Fund Implementation Manual.
-Texas Capital Fund contractors intending to submit a new application may not have an existing contract with an award date in excess of 48 months prior to the application deadline date, regardless of extensions granted. - 12.
-Based on a pattern of unsatisfactory (a.) performance on previously awarded Texas Community Development Block Grant Program contracts, (b.) management and administration of Tx CDBG contracts, or (c) financial management capacity based on a review of official financial records and audits, TDRA (or TDA, in the case of the Texas Capital Fund applications) may determine that an applicant is ineligible to apply for Tx CDBG funding even though at the application date it meets the threshold and past performance requirements.
-TDRA (or TDA, in the case of Texas Capital Fund applications) will consider the most recent 48 months before the application due date.
-Tx CDBG may determine that an applicant would still remain eligible for funding under the Disaster Relief Fund even with a pattern of unsatisfactory performance and/or management capacity as discussed in this paragraph; however; the Tx CDBG must approve the contract administrator for the Disaster

-Relief Fund grant.
+Texas Capital Fund contractors must expend all but the reserved audit funds, or other reserved funds that are pre-approved by TDA staff, awarded under a Texas Capital Fund contract executed at least 36 months prior to the current program year application deadline and submit to the TDA the Certificate of Expenditures required by the most recent edition of the Texas Capital Fund

+Implementation Manual.
+Texas Capital Fund contractors intending to submit a new application may not have an existing contract with an award date in excess of 48 months prior to the application deadline date, regardless of extensions granted.

+12. Based on a pattern of unsatisfactory (a.) performance on previously awarded Texas Community Development Block Grant Program contracts, (b.) management and administration of Tx CDBG contracts, or (c) financial management capacity based on a review of official financial records and audits, TDA may determine that an applicant is ineligible to apply for Tx CDBG funding even though at the application date it meets the threshold and past performance requirements.
+TDA will consider the most recent 48 months before the application due date.
+Tx CDBG may determine that an applicant would still remain eligible for funding under the Disaster Relief Fund even with a pattern of unsatisfactory performance and/or management capacity as discussed in this paragraph; however; the Tx CDBG must approve the contract administrator for the Disaster Relief Fund grant.
 An entity or person may be determined ineligible to administer the new contract if it administered the applicant's Tx CDBG contracts during the most recent 48 months before the application date and for two or more of such contracts it administered the applicant failed to meet its contract requirements, such as failure to submit complete closeouts documents on time.

-G. ADMINISTRATION OF Tx CDBG CONTRACTS
+G. ADMINISTRATION OF TX CDBG CONTRACTS

-In order to administer a Tx CDBG contract awarded in PY 2011, the administrator (contracted administrators on behalf of the client community or the city or county staff of self-administering award recipients) must attend, and retain the completion certificate, from the most recent cycle of Tx CDBG Project Implementation Manual workshops.
+In order to administer a Tx CDBG contract awarded in PY 2012, the administrator (contracted administrators on behalf of the client community or the city or county staff of self-administering award recipients) must attend, and retain the completion certificate, from the most recent cycle of Tx CDBG Project Implementation Manual workshops.
 (This requirement excludes Texas Capital Fund and Colonia Self-Help Center Set-aside contracts.)
 The Tx CDBG contract recipient (city or county) is strongly encouraged to attend the Tx CDBG Project Implementation Workshops even if it anticipates using an outside firm to provide it with contract administration services.